Take it as Read

 Coming up at the Wheeler Centre

 ‘No one wants advice’, John Steinbeck said, ‘only corroboration’.
 He was onto something there; the business of advice-giving is basically unwholesome.
 Beware of any person seeking your counsel on romance, career or even book recommendations.
 If they don’t want corroboration, they want to flatter you or steal your job/boyfriend/copy of The Argonauts.
 And people offering advice should be treated with even greater suspicion.
-Too often, advice is a sneaky form of self-expression, even more annoying than regular acts of guerilla self-expression because it’s dressed up as a favour.
+Too often, advice is a sneaky form of self-expression, even more annoying than regular acts of guerilla self-expression because you're expected to be grateful for it.

 Too often, advice is a sneaky form of self-expression.